JAMES COSTELLO, Ph.D., CRC, LCAC, Department Chair

 Jessica Stallings joined the faculty of the Art Therapy Counseling program in 2008.
 Jessica received a B.A. in Studio Art from the University of Nebraska at Omaha in 2003 and then a M.S. in Art Therapy in 2005 from Emporia State University.
 Jessica served as lead clinician for the Autism Action Partnership, University of Nebraska Medical Center, Munroe Meyer Institute Recreation Therapy, and Westside Community Schools' Autism Social Skills Project from 2005 to 2008.
 After returning to Emporia State in 2008 Jessica began pursuing an M.S. in Mental Health Counseling which she completed in August 2011.
 Jessica has worked with multiple clinical populations including children and adults with developmental disabilities, individuals of all ages with Autism Spectrum Disorders, individuals with addictions, at-risk youth and families utilizing family preservation services.
 Jessica obtained a license in professional counseling (LPC) from the state of Kansas in November of 2011.
-Jessica teaches courses in multiculturalism, research, clinical report writing, ethics, and provides internship supervision.
-Jessica is currently conducting research in use of art therapy to improve social skills for individuals with Autism Spectrum Disorders.
+Jessica teaches courses in multiculturalism, research, ethics, and provides internship supervision.

 In addition to her faculty position Jessica operates a private art therapy practice in Emporia.
 Jessica and her husband also operate a small urban farm in the city of Emporia and are vendors at the local farmers market.

-ANN MILLER, Ph.D., LPC, NCC, Assistant Professor and Director
+ANN M. MILLER, Ph.D., NCC, LPC, Associate Professor and Clinic Director

-Dr. Ann Miller received her Doctor of Philosophy degree in Counselor Education and Supervision from North Dakota State University in Fargo, North Dakota, in 2007.
-She is currently an Assistant Professor in the Department of Counselor Education at Emporia State University, as well as director of Community Counseling Services.
+Dr. Ann M. Miller received her doctorate in Counselor Education and Supervision from North Dakota State University.
+She has been a faculty member in the Department of Counselor Education and Director of Community Counseling Services at Emporia State University since the fall of 2007.
 Ann serves on a number of committees for the university, college, department and community, and is also a member of the East Central Kansas Mental Health Center Disaster Response Team.
-Her professional interests include exploring client experiences at counselor education program training facilities, and evaluating professional and ethical standards in counselor education programs and clinical training facilities.
-Ann's personal interests include animals, live music, and coffee.
+Ann currently serves as the Treasurer for the Kansas Counseling Association (KCA) and as Secretary and Treasurer for the Kansas Association for Counselor Education and Supervision (KACES).
+Her professional interests include supervising students working with clients at the practicum and internship level, exploring client experiences at counselor education program training facilities, and evaluating professional and ethical standards in counselor education programs and clinical training facilities.
+She is a nationally certified counselor and a licensed professional counselor in the state of Kansas.
+In her leisure time, Ann enjoys being with her family, friends, and her animals, doing yoga, playing golf, watching football and basketball, listening to live music, and being outdoors.

 VICKI BRICKELL, Administrative Assistant